2013-01-20

 key was present in the hashtable or not.
 This is needed because the

-can mean either the key is not
+first return value being NIL can mean either the key is not

 present or that while the key is present, the value under the requested

-key is itself NIL
+key is itself NIL.

 CL-USER> (defparameter *h* (make-hash-table))